SilvioSimekha/alx-system_engineering-devops/README.md

 The script "9-duplicate_last_line" duplicates the last line of the file iacta.
 The script "10-no_more_js" deletes all the regular files (not the directories) with a .js extension.
 The script "11-directories" counts the number of directories and sub-directories in the current directory.
 The script "12-newest_files" displays the 10 newest files in the current directory, 1 fileper line, newest to oldest.
+The script "13-unique" takes a list of words as input and prints only words that appear exactly once, one word per line.